gvwilson/thirdbit/src/fiction/madica/index.md

 ## Santasaurus Rex!

 The fitting room was larger than it first seemed.
-Tables, shelves, racks, cupboards, and stacks of boxes made it a maze, so that no matter which way the girls and their three guards turned, the walls never seemed to get get any closer.
+Tables, shelves, racks, cupboards, and stacks of boxes made a maze for the girls and their three guards.

-And it was definitely *three* guards now, at least in Madica's mind.
+And it was definitely *three* guards now in Madica's mind.
-Ike kept chattering brightly about how cool it would be to have this searchlight mounted on your head, or how practical snowshoe feet would be, but Madica just glared at him.
+Ike kept chattering brightly about how cool it would be to have a searchlight mounted on your head, or how practical snowshoe feet would be, but Madica just glared at him.

-And Laurellen—well, Laurellen looked like someone had just scribbled ink all over her favorite book on purpose.
+And Laurellen—Laurellen looked like someone had just scribbled ink all over her favorite book on purpose.
 Madica took her friend's hand and squeezed it.
-Laurellen smiled weakly at her, but didn't say anything.
+Laurellen smiled weakly at her but didn't say anything.

-"And this," Ike said proudly, "This is the best… thing… ever!"
-They had reached a table covered in propellors, jet engines, booster rockets, and something that looked like the lid of a very complicated garbage can that hummed slightly and seemed to be floating.
-"This is where they brought me.
+Finally they reached a table covered in propellors, jet engines, booster rockets, and something that looked like the lid of a very complicated garbage can that hummed slightly and seemed to be floating.
+"And this," Ike said proudly, "This is the best… thing… ever!
 Look!"
 He held up a wing.
 "We could be twins!"

-"We don't want to be twins with you," Madica said bitterly. "*We* just want to go home."
+"We don't want to be twins with you,"
+Madica said bitterly.
+"*We* want to go home."

 Crestfallen, Ike put the wing back on the table.
-"I understand," he mumbled.
+"I guess," he mumbled.
 "But once they enhance you, you'll—"

 "We don't want to be enhanced!
 Don't you get it?
-We want to stop the asteroid from smashing the whole planet and then go home!"
+We want to stop the asteroid and then go home!"

 "Mind there, no need to shout," the pogo ELF said, as "Rude!
 Rude!" flashed on the other ELF's chest.
+"Now,
-"Now, do you want to be a flyer like your friend here, or would you rather something else?"
+do you want wings like your friend here or would you rather something else?"

-Madica was about to start shouting for real when a familiar voice whispered in her ear, "Be a dear and tell them you want the saucer thingy—the floaty one."
+Madica was about to start shouting for real when a familiar voice whispered in her ear,
+"Be a dear and tell them you want the saucer thingy—the floaty one."

 She froze.
 "Go on," the cat whispered.
 "Before they decide you should be a stove or the like.
 You'd not enjoy that, I wager."

 Madica cleared her throat.
 "What about that one?" she asked, pointing at the humming hubcap.

 "The saucer motivator?
 That's a great choice!"
 Ike enthused.
 "I almost picked that one too, but—"

 "Is there another one for Laurellen?"
 Madica interrupted, speaking directly to the pogo ELF as if Ike wasn't there.
 "So that we can be twins with *each other*?"

-The pogo ELF glanced at the screen ELF, which and started rummaging about.
+The pogo ELF glanced at the screen ELF, which started rummaging about.
 "Why not?
 There should be another—ah, there you are."
 The screen ELF held up hubcap, then switched it on and let it go.
+It floated in the air,
+bobbing slightly,
-It floated in the air, bobbing slightly, until the screen ELF nudged it over to Laurellen.
+until the screen ELF nudged it over to Laurellen.

 "Good enough?" the pogo ELF asked.
 "Right, then, let's go see if Himself is free."

-"That's the best part," Ike whispered loudly to Laurellen.
+"This is the best part," Ike whispered loudly to Laurellen.
 "You get to meet *him*."

 "Him who?"
+Laurellen asked,
-Laurellen asked, ignoring Madica's "we're not talking to him" scowl.
+ignoring Madica's "we're not talking to him" scowl.

 "*Him.*" Ike fluttered his wing flaps.
 "Himself. *Santa Claws*."

 The screen ELF opened the door.
 "Move along, move along, we haven't got all day," flashed impatiently on its chest.

 As Madica reached for the first saucer motivator, a whisker tickled her cheek.
 "Stay close together," the cat whispered in Madica's ear.
-She turned her head ever so slightly, trying to catch a glimpse of it out of the corner of her eye, but all she could see was the pile of gears and pulleys on the table behind her.
-She nodded once.
+She turned her head ever so slightly, trying to catch a glimpse of it, but all she could see was the pile of gears and pulleys on the table behind her.

-"Come on," she said to Laurellen, putting her arm through her friend's.
+"Come on," Madica told Laurellen, putting her arm through her friend's.
 "Everything's going to be all right."

 The corridor was even colder than it had been before, so cold that Madica and Laurellen tried sharing Laurellen's coat.
-It didn't work: try as they would, they couldn't get it closed in front and still walk, so they had to take turns once again.
-Their breath steamed in the frigid arctic air as they followed the pogo ELF through hallway after hallway, up one flight of stairs and down another.
+It didn't work:
+try as they would,
+they couldn't get it closed in front and still walk, so they took turns once again.
+Their breath steamed as they followed the pogo ELF through the tiled white hallways, up one scuffed flight of stairs and down another.

-Getting the saucer motivators up and down the stairs was a puzzle at
+Getting the saucer motivators up and down the stairs was a puzzle at first.
-first: for all their pushing and tugging, they couldn't get the silver disks to move up or down, just sideways.
-Ike offered to help, but backed away when Madica snapped, "We're okay, thank you very much."
-That's when the pogo ELF hopped back and showed them the buttons in the center of the motivators.
-Push the bottom one, and the motivator rose.
-Push the top one, and it sank.
+For all their pushing and tugging, they couldn't get the silver disks to move up or down, just sideways.
+Ike offered to help,
+but backed away when Madica snapped,
+"We're okay, thank you very much."
+That's when the pogo ELF hopped back and showed them the buttons in the center of the motivators that made it rise and sink.

-After that, there was just the tramp, tramp, tramp of their feet, the boing… boing… of the pogo ELF, and the occasional sniffle from Ike, who might well have been the only jet in history with a runny nose.
+After that there was just the tramp, tramp, tramp of their feet, the boing… boing… of the pogo ELF, and the occasional sniffle from Ike, who might well have been the only jet in history with a runny nose.

-After what seemed like ages, but was probably only ten or fifteen miserable, freezing minutes, they turned a corner and found themselves at the top of an escalator whose steps seemed to be carved out of ice.
+A few miserable, freezing minutes later they turned a corner and found themselves at the top of an escalator whose steps seemed to be carved out of ice.
-Down they went, pushing the motivators' buttons every few seconds to bring them along, into a room bigger than Madica's whole house.
+Down they went,
+pushing the motivators' buttons every few seconds to bring them along, into a room bigger than Madica's whole house.
 Round frosted lights dangled in clusters from its ceiling like glowing white cherries.

 Madica gulped.
-There, on the far side, was a desk twice her height—a desk with a squat body spliced into its cast-iron top.
-Four long arms pulled sheets of paper out the slots in the desk's top every time a little bell went *ding!* A beaky face scowled at them, muttered "Naughty," scribbled something on them, and fed them into other slots.
+There in front of them was a desk twice her height—a desk with a squat body spliced into its cast-iron top
+Four long arms pulled sheets of paper out of the slots in the desk's top every time a little bell went *ding!*
+A beaky face scowled at each one, muttered "Naughty," scribbled something on it, and fed it into other slots.

+But no,
-But then she looked more closely and realized that this deskbot wasn't exactly the same as the one she'd seen earlier.
-Its beak was a different shape, and the streaks of rust running down it were thicker.
+this deskbot wasn't exactly the same as the one she had seen earlier.
+Its beak was a different shape the streaks of rust running down it were thicker, and its arms squeaked a bit as they moved.

-Its arms squeaked a bit as they moved, too, and it actually looked up when the pogo ELF cleared its throat.
+It actually looked up when the pogo ELF cleared its throat.

-"Volunteers for enhancement to be reviewed by Himself," it announced importantly.
+"Volunteers for enhancement to be reviewed by Himself," the ELF announced importantly.

 The deskbot turned its glowing red eyes on Madica and Laurellen.
 "Hmph."
 One arm pulled a lever sticking out of the floor beside its desk while the other three continued their yanking and scribbling.

 The double doors behind it swung open slowly and silently.
-"Go on," Ike whispered, "Go ahead!"
+"Go on!"
+Ike whispered loudly.
+"Go ahead!"

 Madica took a deep breath and let it out.
 This time it was Laurellen who took her hand to squeeze.
-"It's going to b-b-be all right, r-r-remember?"
+"It's going to be all right, remember?"

 Madica nodded.
+Together,
-Together, pushing their saucer motivators ahead of them, she and Laurellen walked into the room.
+pushing their saucer motivators ahead of them, she and Laurellen walked into the room.

 And stopped.

-And looked up—*way* up—at a rusty steel head that ten people could have sat on side by side, and rusty steel teeth as long as Madica's legs, and arms that weren't ridiculously little at all, not up close on a body built like a hungry missile on two piston legs.
+And looked up—*way* up—at
+a rusty steel head that three people could have sat on side by side, and rusty steel teeth as long as Madica's legs, and arms that weren't ridiculously little at all, not when seen up close on a body built like a hungry missile on two piston legs.
 It was him.
-It was Santa Claws, the one and only santasaurus rex, standing beneath a glass ceiling the size of a football field.
+It was Santa Claws,
+the one and only santasaurus rex, standing beneath a glass ceiling the size of a football field.

-He lowered his head slightly, turning it from side to side to look at them with each of his glowing red eyes in turn.
+He lowered his head slightly to look at them with his glowing red eyes.
 "Mm…" he rumbled.
 "Are you my lunch?"

 </section>